Creating opportunities for everyone to achieve success and reach their potential

 Welcome to the sixth form area.
 The information here is intended to give you an oversight of the provision for post 16 users and their families.

 Our Sixth Form has been purpose built to support the development of independence and there are specialised work and life skills related rooms as well as individual classroom bases.
-The central living area is a fantastic social and work related space that provides students with opportunities to work, play, eat or party in a modern environment.
+The central living area is a fantastic social and work related space that provides students with opportunities to work on developing their skills for independent living.

 Stubbin Wood Sixth Form is recognised by OFSTED as being outstanding.
-It is a place where we prepare the students in life skills, functional English, Maths and ICT and endeavour to make the transition from school to adulthood as seamless and enjoyable as possible.
+It is a place where we prepare the students in life skills and employability skills, functional English, Maths and ICT.
+We endeavour to make the transition from school to adulthood as seamless and enjoyable as possible.
+The focus is on equipping our young people with the skills they will need in order to be as independent as they possibly can in their adult life.
+There is a strong focus on work related learning and the development of employability skills.
+We strive to ensure that learners are given the best chances of achieving a meaningful and fulfilled life both within school and beyond.

-We also understand that some pupils may need elements of a `pre-formal curriculum' and therefore continue to offer access to external therapists along with our light and dark sensory rooms, hydrotherapy pool and motor learning.
+We understand that some pupils may need elements of a more sensory, experiential based curriculum, and therefore continue to offer access within our mixed Key stage 4 and 5 group to external therapists, along with our light and dark sensory rooms, hydrotherapy pool and motor learning.
 We offer individualised curriculums and timetables in order to make sure every pupils needs are met.

 In the Sixth Form, learning is about gaining experience, awards and qualifications.
 Each student will follow a course appropriate to their abilities and interests.